Janamou/android-testing-codelab/01-uiautomator/README.md

 SystemClock.sleep(10000);
 ```

-#### Open menu and find on page
+#### Open the menu and find on page

-Open the menu by calling `pressMenu()` on UiDevice and then search there for view with "Find on page" text.
+Open the menu by calling `pressMenu()` on `UiDevice` and then search for the view with "Find on page" text.
 Validate it and click on it.

 ```java
 // Show menu